k4lm3d/nsg/content/join.md

 If you share those values, you are always welcome to walk the path with us.

 > *“Di palulupig, Di pasisiil.
 United by games, bound by values.”*

+___

+# Embassy & Allies

+The **NSG Embassy** represents our openness to cooperation and friendship with other gaming communities.

+While NSG primarily focuses on its own members, we respect and maintain friendly relations with other gangs, factions, and guilds across the games we play.

+## Our Approach

+NSG believes in:

+* Respectful interaction with other groups
+* Fair competition in games
+* Cooperation when beneficial for players and communities

+## Alliances

+*(This section can list allied gangs or communities in the future.)*

+Currently, alliances may vary depending on the game being played.

+## Diplomacy

+If another community wishes to establish friendly relations with NSG, members may contact one of our leaders in-game.

+We welcome respectful communication and cooperation.

+Together, communities can help make gaming worlds more enjoyable for everyone.